nclv/ensimag-cysec/software-security/Lab_session1/REPORT.md

 ```

 The second attack (to crash the execution) is not possible anymore : `fgets` only copy at most the number of characters precised in parameter, that avoid stack overflow.

+## Explanation about the subrule XX
+=> rule 04, 06, 08 of 12 from the web site

 ## Links